egcode/algorithms-datastructures-patterns/Patterns/LEETCODE/Algorithms/DynamicProgramming/Knapsack Unbounded/Coin Change II.md

             There is an important difference between the two, the order of the loops are interchanged.

-            This problemcounts all the permutations
+            This problem counts all the permutations
             [1, 1, 2], [1,2,1] and [1, 1, 2] are counted as one solution.

             In the Combination Sum IV problem,